Qiskit/qiskit/docs/migration_guides/qi_migration.rst

     **Using Primitives**

-    Now, the primitives have allowed to combine the opflow and quantum instance functionality in a single ``Estimator``.
+    The primitives now allow the combination of the opflow and quantum instance functionality in a single ``Estimator``.
     In this case, for local noisy simulation, this will be the Aer Estimator.

     .. testcode::